jackfoxy/urQL/docs/01-preliminaries.md

 ## Literals

 urQL supports most aura types implemented in Urbit as literals for the INSERT and SELECT commands.
-The *loobean* Urbit literal types is supported by *different* literals in urQL than normally in Urbit. urQL supports some literal types in multiple ways.
+The *loobean* Urbit literal types, %.y %.n, are supported by *different* literals in urQL than normally in Urbit, Y/N. urQL supports some literal types in multiple ways.
 Dates, timespans, and ships can all be represented in INSERT without the leading **~**.
 Unsigned decimal can be represented without the dot thousands separator.
 In some cases the support between INSERT and SELECT is not the same.

 Column types (auras) not supported for INSERT can only be inserted into tables through the API.